kuzzleio/documentation/src/sdk-reference/android/3/collection/truncate/index.md

 # truncate
-Truncate the data collection, removing all stored documents but keeping all associated mappings.
+Truncate the collection, removing all stored documents but keeping all associated mappings.

 This method is a lot faster than removing all documents using multiple delete requests.